fieldmedialab/gatsby-source-prismic/README.md

-# gatsby-source-prismic
+# gatsby-source-prismic-field

 Source plugin for pulling documents into Gatsby from prismic.io repositories.
+Forked from gatsby-source-prismic to permit json extraction and some other custom features.

 ## Install

-`npm install --save gatsby-source-prismic`
+`npm install --save gatsby-source-prismic-field`

 ## How to use